niklashultstrom/Sites/README.md

 # Sites

-A collection of sites and producers.
+A collection of sites, publishers and producers.

 ## Publishers